nlef/moonraker-telegram-bot/docs/macro_sample.md

 ![image](https://user-images.githubusercontent.com/51682059/140410315-9a85f862-99c9-496f-b624-72221625077f.png)

-This principle works for any macro/multiple macros you wish to run.
+This method works for any macro/multiple macros you wish to run.